• Skip to primary navigation

 Pork Liver With Gravy

-Want to cook pork liver so that it tastes really good?
-Try this recipe with the gravy made on a base of onion and bacon.
-A quick half-hour meal that goes great with steamed rice!
+Looking to cook pork liver so that it tastes delicious?
+Try this recipe featuring a rich gravy made with onions and bacon.
+It's a quick, half-hour meal that pairs perfectly with steamed rice!

 Prevent your screen from going dark